GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ## Creating FX and Instrument Zone Files

 ### An Example FX.Zon
 Let’s begin by reviewing a simple fx.zon file and breaking it down to its component parts, then working backwards as to how we got there.
 I’m using the UAD Teletronix LA-2A Silver plugin here, mapped to the widgets on a MCU/X-Touch Universal-style device.
+This example may look a little scary at first, but you'll see that it's actually pretty easy to understand when you break it down line by line.

 ```
 Zone "VST: UAD Teletronix LA-2A Silver (Universal Audio, Inc.)" "LA2ASlv"